samuel8772/samuels-photography-portfolio/README.md

 some photos of the best cameras

 viewing the portfolio:
-you can view the portfolio online at
+you can view the portfolio online at: https://samuel8772.github.io/samuels-photography-portfolio/